ISO 9001 Quality Management System

 Step 3: Packaging (~90 seconds)

-• • Apply product label with batch code
+• • Apply product label and batch code

 Target assembly time: ≤ 4 minutes per kit